mcalla314/tkintertoy/docs/tutorial.rst

 ===============

 A very useful technique is to create a widget which is dependent on the contents of another widget.
-The code below shows a **ttcombobox** which is dependent on a **ttradiobutton** row.
-Radiobuttons limit the user to one option out of a fixed set.
+The code below shows a **ttCombo** which is dependent on a **ttRadiobox** row.
-Comboboxes combine a listbox with an entry widget.
+Radio boxes limit the user to one option out of a fixed set.
+Combos combine a list with an entry widget.
 Thus the user can select one of several options or type in their own choice.

-The trick have have the contents of a combobox be dependent on a radiobutton is to create a **ttcombobox** widget and then create a *callback* function which looks at the contents of the **ttradiobutton** row and then sets the item list attribute of the combo widget.
+The trick have have the contents of a combo be dependent on a radio box is to create a **ttCombo** widget and then create a *callback* function which looks at the contents of the **ttRadiobox** row and then sets the item list attribute of the combo widget.
-Again, we will avoid an object-oriented approach in order not to confuse the early script writer.
+Again, we will avoid an object-oriented approach in order not to confuse the novice programmer.
 However, you will see later that an object-oriented approach will eliminate some strange looking code.

 Here is the screenshot: